NETWAYS/foreman-training/configmanagement/02_remote_execution.md

     ping -c 10 <%= input("ping_target").blank? ?
 "8.8.8.8" : input("ping_target") %>

-On the "Job" tab add an input with name "ping_target", input type "User input" and a description.
+On the "Inputs" tab add an input with name "ping_target", input type "User input" and a description.

 ### Run it without input and inspect the output